netsage-project/netsage-pipeline/website/docs/pipeline/logstash.md

 ### 99-output-rabbit.conf

-Sends results to a rabbitmq queue (".disabled" can be removed from other output configs to send flows to other places)
+Sends results to a final RabbitMQ queue. (".disabled" can be removed from other output configs to send flows to other places)

 ### Final Stage

 In Netsgae's case, the last stage is a separate logstash "pipeline" on a different host.
-That logstash reads flows from the netsage_archive_input queue and sends it into elasticsearch.
+That logstash reads flows from the final RabbitMQ queue and sends it into elasticsearch.

-This can be easily replicated with the following configuration though you'll need one for each feed/index.
+This can be easily replicated with the following configuration though you'll need one for each Rabbit queue/sensor/index.

 Naturally the hosts for rabbit and elastic will need to be updated accordingly.